Book 1

 Algorithms

-1. Token Bucket - suitable for burst traffic
+1. Token Bucket - suitable for burst traffic, ideal for real-time applications

 2. Leaky Bucket - FIFO queue, suitable for fixed rate flow of requests